2025 Togolese Gen Z protests: Events

-In July 2025, the "June 6 Movement (M 6.6)", created after the protests between 5–6 June, announced they were going to initiate another protest, set for 16 and 17 July 2025.
-The date had been choosen as to disturb the 2025 Togo local elections.
+In July 2025, the "June 6 Movement (M 6.6)", created after the protests between 5–6 June, announced they were going to initiate another protest on 16 and 17 July 2025.
+The date had been chosen to disturb the 2025 Togo local elections.
 The government, in response, arrested numerous prominent members of the group as to prevent the protest from happening.
-On 16–17 July, people seem to have took to the street despite the repression.
-The subsequent election would have a significantly low turnout, some suggesting it was part of the boycott organized by the M 6.6.
+On 16–17 July, people seem to have taken to the street despite the repression.
+The subsequent election had a significantly low turnout, some suggesting it was part of the boycott organized by the M 6.6.

-Another protest took place between 21 and 22 August 2025, resulting in 100 people being injured and 125 arrested according to the Let's Save Togo coalition, whilst, according to the Togolese Ministry of Security and Civil Protection, there were only 119 arrests.
-111 people were later released from prison a few days after the protests, with an estimated 8 to 14 people still being kept behind bars, having been allegedly found with knives before their arrest.
+Another protest took place between 21 and 22 August 2025.
+100 people were injured and 125 arrested according to the Let's Save Togo coalition, but according to the Togolese Ministry of Security and Civil Protection, there were only 119 arrests.
+111 people were released from prison a few days after the protests, with an estimated 8 to 14 people still being kept behind bars, having been allegedly found with knives before their arrest.
 On 22 August, in a separate incident, two young members of the Tournons La Page movement were arrested despite not taking part in the protest and were brought to the Central Service for Criminal Investigations.

 By August 2025, the M 6.6 had grown in size and prominence, becoming a broader civic movement.
 Other groups started to pop up in support of M 6.6, Let's Save Togo and Hands off my Constitution, such as: Front Citoyen, Togo Debout and Novation Internationale.
 These organizations jointly announced another protest to be held on 30 August, named "Dead Togo".
 The protest aimed at specifically denounce the rising cost of living and the constitutional reform.
 The protest on 30 August was repressed violently.
-Amongst those protesting was the rapper Aamron and ex-defence minister Essozimna Marguerite Gnakade, who were one of those forcefully displaced upon the start of the protest and forced to go back home by security forces.
-Meanwhile, Kafui Adjamagbo-Johnson, who also expressed her will to participate, was not allowed to leave as the security forces sorrounded her house and threatened her not to leave.
+Amongst those protesting was the rapper Aamron and ex-defence minister Essozimna Marguerite Gnakade, who were among those forcefully displaced upon the start of the protest and forced to go back home by security forces.
+Meanwhile, Kafui Adjamagbo-Johnson, who also expressed her will to participate, was not allowed to leave as the security forces surrounded her house and threatened her if she left.

 During September 2025, opposition to the government moved from public spaces to forums and social medias despite censorship, with many from the Togolese diaspora inciting local protesters to continue to manifest their dissent against the government and to continue to organize.